jasonjiajs/Sherlock-Picasso/README.md

 # Sherlock Picasso

-Marketing tool for SMBs.
+A marketing tool for SMBs that is effective, cheap, and easy to use.
 Developed as part of Google PM Hackathon.

 Team Members: [Jason Jia](https://www.linkedin.com/in/jasonjiajs/), [Maxime Wolf](https://www.linkedin.com/in/maxime-wolf/), [Minnie Arunaramwong](https://www.linkedin.com/in/minnie-arunaramwong/), [Nuobei Zhang](https://www.linkedin.com/in/nuobeizhang/), [Raghav Jayahnthi](https://www.linkedin.com/in/rrmj/)